puma133/INS_FlameThrower/alliedmods.md

 // Default: "1"
 sm_ft_using_official_mod "1"

 // Flamethrower ammo entity class name.
-You must set this convar if you use a different ammo class name in your theater.
+// You must set this convar if you use a different ammo class name in your theater.
 // Default: "flame_proj"
-sm_ft_burn_time "flame_proj"
+sm_ft_ammo_class_name "flame_proj"

 // Burn duration
 // Default: "2.0"